ivan-khvostishkov/traits-oss/README.md

 $ java -jar traits.jar --cli self
 Welcome to NSN Traits v2.0 - your daily assistant in learning a personality!

+You answered 5271 of 5271 questions for self and discovered 210 traits out of 210.
+Profile level is 43.
 Congratulations!
 No more questions left.
+Traits profile is complete.

 Do you want to get back to review the answers or see the final profile? [b/p] p

 You answered 5271 of 5271 questions for self and discovered 210 traits out of 210.